 Military (retired or active), law enforcement, fire department and EMTs can receive a 10% discount.
 Valid only for immediate family, cannot be combined with any other discount.
-Email ID to Kaylyn at kr427@cornell.edu to get discount code.
+Email ID to Brittany at bn224@cornell.edu to get discount code.

 Do you provide transportation?